 Compared to renters in BC, renters in the CVRD are less affluent and by a larger margin than all households (about \$38,000 for CVRD renters versus about \$46,000 for BC renters; about \$65,000 for CVRD households versus about \$70,000 for BC households).

-Median renter incomes in electoral area E were slightly higher than average across the CVRD, with a median household income for renter households of \$42,791.
+Median renter incomes in electoral area F are lower than the average across the CVRD, with a median household income for renter households of \$33,048.